Dan Tana: Hospitality career

-Ever since first arriving in California in 1956, while attempting to transition professionally from playing football (soccer) to acting, Tana took various odd jobs—such as working in a tuna cannery and as dishwasher at the Villa Capri restaurant—as his main source of income.
-Gradually, unable to support himself from his sporadic acting gigs, and unwilling to go back to Europe to continue pursuing his journeyman football playing career, Tana began working in hospitality.
+Ever since first arriving in California in 1956, while attempting to transition professionally from playing football to acting, Tana took various odd jobs—working in a tuna cannery and washing dishes at the Villa Capri restaurant—as his main source of income.
+Gradually, unable to support himself from sporadic acting gigs, and unwilling to go back to Europe to continue pursuing his journeyman football playing career, Tana began working in hospitality.
 Living in a small apartment above Villa Capri, he continued working at the restaurant as a bus boy for its owner Pasquale "Patsy" D'Amore.

-Tana then became involved in the running of a nightclub, Peppermint West, that catered to young patrons looking to partake in the twist craze.
+Tana then became involved in running a nightclub, Peppermint West, that catered to young patrons looking to partake in the twist craze.

-In the early 1960s, Tana worked as the maître d' at a Beverly Hills restaurant, La Scala, owned by a Santander-born Spanish (of Basque ethnicity) immigrant to the U.S., Jean Leon, who had launched the spot in 1956 on North Canon Drive having had previously also worked for D'Amore at Villa Capri.
+In the early 1960s, Tana worked as the maître d' at a Beverly Hills restaurant, La Scala, owned by a Santander-born Basque immigrant to the U.S., Jean Leon, who had launched the spot in 1956 on North Canon Drive having had previously also worked for D'Amore at Villa Capri.
 While working for Leon at La Scala, Tana was part of the restaurant's staff that also included Matty "Matteo" Jordan, Joe Patti, and Piero Selvaggio each of whom would later go on to launch successful and long-running Italian restaurants of their own around the Los Angeles area.
 Jordan launched Matteo's in November 1963 on Westwood Boulevard in the L.A. neighbourhood of West Los Angeles that continued running even after his 1999 death under a different ownership.
 Selvaggio launched Valentino on Pico Boulevard in Santa Monica in December 1972 that ran for 46 years before closing in late 2018.
 Patti launched La Famiglia in late 1974 on North Canon Drive in Beverly Hills before closing almost two decades later in August 1994.

 Dan Tana's

 In 1964, twenty-nine-year-old Tana launched his own eatery by taking over the Dominick's hamburger restaurant on Santa Monica Boulevard in West Hollywood from an art-gallerist friend Chuck Feingarten for US$30,000 (US$287,000 in 2023) with a three-year payment schedule of US$10,000 annually.
 For decades prior, the location had also housed food hospitality venues: first, Black's Lucky Spot Café counter-style lunch joint catering to the workers doing maintenance on the Pacific Electric's old Red Car Trolley that ran outside along Santa Monica Blvd. until the 1950s, followed by Domenico's Lucky Spot.
-Tana renamed his newly-acquired venue after himself, Dan Tana's, changing its concept to New York City-style Italian dinner spot with a small bar and hiring chef Michele Diguglio to run the kitchen.
+Tana originally named his newly acquired venue after his adopted last name only, Tana's, changing its concept to New York City–style Italian dinner spot with a small bar and hiring chef Michele Diguglio to run the kitchen.
+Tana's infectious personality and personal touch soon garnered a loyal clientele and he became synonymous with the restaurant, with his customers affectionately referring to the restaurant as Dan Tana's.
+Tana changed the name to refer to his full name shortly thereafter.